davidtkramer/factory-workshop/README.md

 This is the repository for a Ruby metaprogramming workshop I designed and held at Redtail Technology in 2019.
 The workshop teaches metaprogramming techniques through test-driven construction of a simple data factory modeled after [FactoryBot](https://github.com/thoughtbot/factory_bot).
 Topics covered include:

 - executing blocks in the context of another class using `instance_eval`
-- dynamically settings attributes with `send`
+- dynamically setting attributes on objects with `send`
 - dynamic arguments using splat `*` and double-splat `**`
 - acquiring an object's class with `self.class`
 - using `method_missing` to hook into Ruby's method lookup chain